cedricvicera/cedricvicera.github.io/_posts/2020-04-04-resources-ml-philsci.md

 layout: post
 title: 'Resources on Machine Learning and Philosophy of Science'
 ---
 Here are some resources that I find interesting on research interacting between machine learning and philosophy of science.
 This is mix of historical and current research.
 I expect that this will be updated.
+Comments are welcome!
+Please contact me at [@cedricvicera](https://twitter.com/cedricvicera) or [cedric@cedricvicera.com](mailto:cedric@cedricvicera.com)

 ## Articles
 ### General & Introduction